Glossary of Terms

 The remaining part of a pre-existing judicially imposed sentence that a parole violator is directed to serve before again being eligible to apply for reparole on that particular sentence.

 The written decision rendered by the Pennsylvania Board of Probation and Parole (PBPP/Board) following the Board interview/hearing.
+(This document is often referred to as the "green sheet" because it used to be printed on green paper.)

 Community Corrections Center (CCC)